Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Data Driven Event-Triggered MTD

-Since the probability that the MTD is detected by the attacker increases monotonically as $\lambda(\bm{z}',\bm{b}_0)$ increases \cite{xu2021robust}, $\lambda(\bm{z}',\bm{b}_0)$ should be minimised.
+Since the probability that the MTD is detected by the attacker increases monotonically as $\lambda(\bm{z}',\bm{b}_0)$ increases \cite{xu2022robust}, $\lambda(\bm{z}',\bm{b}_0)$ should be minimised.
 This result is coherent to the findings in \cite{liu2021optimal, tian2018enhanced, liu2022explicit} where the measurement change before and after MTD should be small.
+Note that both $\bm{S}_{\widehat{\bm{v}}}$ and $\bm{H}_{\bm{b}_0}$ are constants for a given load condition.
+Meanwhile, $\bm{H}_{\bm{b}_0}$ can be derived analytically using similar methods in \cite{liu2021interior}.